linrongbin16/colorbox.nvim/README.md

 })
 ```

-> Note: don't lazy this plugin since you usually need set `colorscheme` right after start nvim (it costs ~3 ms to start).
+> Note: don't lazy this plugin since you usually set `colorscheme` right after start nvim (it costs ~3 ms to start).

 ## 🔧 Configuration